Snr1s3/Snr1s3/README.md

 <p align="justify">
 Hi there!
 I'm <strong>Alba</strong> an Advanced Technician in Multiplatform Application Development and I'm currently working as a <strong>Senior Assistant, Software Engineering on Kyndryl</strong>, where I’m gaining hands-on experience and sharpening my technical and problem-solving skills.
-I'm an aspiring developer diving headfirst into the world of code.
-I'm passionate about building innovative solutions and eager to keep growing in this dynamic, creative, and ever-evolving field.
 </p>

 ---